-Figure 24.
-Block Erase flowchart and pseudo code
+Figure 23.
+Block Erase Flowchart and Pseudo Code

 - 1. If an error is found, the Status Register must be cleared before further Program/Erase operations. - 2.
-Any address within the bank can be used also. - 3.
-Amax is equal to A19 in the M58WR016QT/B and to A20 in the M58WR032QT/B.
+Any address within the bank can be used also.

-Figure 25.
-Erase Suspend & Resume flowchart and pseudo code
+Figure 24.
+Erase Suspend & Resume Flowchart and Pseudo Code